-A Shiva Linga known as the Atmalinga is worshipped in this Mahabaleshwar temple.
+A 6 feet tall Shiva Linga here at the temple is known as the Atmalinga is worshipped here.
 Built using white granite, it is a classic example of the beauty of Dravidian architecture.
 A 1500 years old carved stone Lord Shiva idol in the standing position represents the main deity.
+The temple has been mentioned in the Hindu Mythics of Mahabharata and Ramayana and it is said to be as significant as Kashi, hence it earning the title, Dakshin (South) Kashi.

 Dedicated to Lord Ganesha, this temple is located near the Mahabaleshwara temple and quite popular among pilgrims visiting Gokarna.
 As per the legend of Lord Shiva's blessings, visitors are supposed to seek the blessings of Lord Ganesha before visiting the Mahabaleshwara temple.